jtmoon79/super-speedy-syslog-searcher/README.md

 <br/>

+---

 ## More

 ### Comparisons

-An overfiew of features of varying log mergers including GNU tools.
+An overview of features of varying log mergers including GNU tools.

 - GNU _`grep`_ piped to GNU _`sort`_
 - _Super Speedy Syslog Searcher_; `s4`